Aadniz/status/README.md

     {
       "name": "vps",
       "command": "commands/vps.py",
-      "timeout": 45,  // Overrides the default timeout "interval": 1800  // Overrides the default interval },
+      "timeout": 45,  // Can overrides the default timeout "interval": 1800  // Can overrides the default interval "retry_counter": 0,  // Can also override the default retry_counter
+    },
     {
       "name": "something",